baxpr/cersuit/README.md

 See the `external` directory for links, references, and license information for the underlying SPM12 and SUIT Matlab software.
 [FSL version 6.0.2](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) is also used for image file manipulation and creating the QA PDF.

 The container has a full installation of both SPM12 (compiled) and FSL.
-However, the SPM12 GUI will probably not run correctly due to some missing graphics libraries in the container OS.

 ## References for SUIT